Last modified: August 25, 2019

 - When you use the Services, we may automatically process information about your computer and internet connection (including your IP address, operating system and browser type), your mobile carrier, device information (including device and application IDs), search terms, cookie information, as well as information about the timing, frequency and pattern of your service use (“Service Data”).
 The Service Data is processed for the purpose of providing our Services.
 The legal basis for this processing is the adequate performance of the contract between you and us, to enable us to comply with legal obligations and our legitimate interest in being able to provide and improve the functionalities of the Services.

-- You may choose to connect the Services to your accounts on third party services such as Twitter, Facebook, Instagram, Linkedin, Pinterest, Shopify, Etsy, Twitch, Wordpress and Youtube (“ Social Networking Service”) for the purpose of managing your social media presence through our Services.
+- You may choose to connect the Services to your accounts on third party services such as Twitter, Facebook, Instagram, Tiktok, Linkedin, Pinterest, Shopify, Etsy, Twitch, Wordpress and Youtube (“ Social Networking Service”) for the purpose of managing your social media presence through our Services.
+Crowdfire uses a third party vendor (Zapier) to facilitate your connection to the Social Networking Services.
 When you do this, we automatically process personal information about you on such Social Networking Services, including your account and profile data, RSS, lists of followers, social media content and your actions with respect to such content (the “ Social Media Information”).
 The Social Media Information is processed for the purposes of optimizing your social media activity on the Social Networking Services and administering our Services.
 The legal basis for the processing of Social Media Information is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.

 2.1.
 Information You Give to Us.